National Social Workers Month

 Social Workers – A Caring Profession

-March is National Social Workers Month when we recognize the importance of social workers and the critical role they play in helping improve the lives of others.
+March is National Social Work Month when we recognize the importance of social workers and the critical role they play in helping improve the lives of others.
 This year’s theme from the National Association of Social Workers is “Social Work Breaks Barriers,” which focuses on how social workers help individuals, families, and communities overcome personal, economic, and social challenges.
 Social work is considered a caring profession.
 Helping others and making the community a better place is a driving force in social work.

 Social Workers Break Down Barriers